koiwup/koiwup/README.md

    ☆ **ABOUT ME**

 - i usually dont interact first, but feel free to interact!
-- i go by he/him and they/them, but i prefer he/him.
+- i go only by he/him.
-- you probably saw me in pony town, so hii!!!
-- i dont have a dni, so just dont be a weirdo.
+- i dont have a dni, so just dont be weird.

   ![5f4541b33c545d3fbd9a0dc30ad58398](https://github.com/user-attachments/assets/2ce73356-2901-48f4-a65e-e67415ec1cf8) <- look at her.